sascha432/esp8266-kfc-fw/README.md

 ### Sensor

 Plugin for different sensors.
-Voltage/Battery with charging indicator, BME280, BME680, CCS811, HLW8012, LM75A, DS3231, INA219.
+Supply Voltage/Battery with charging indicator, BME280, BME680, CCS811, HLW8012, LM75A, DS3231, INA219, DHT11, DHT22, AM2301 and system metrics.
 Support for native WebUI and MQTT.

 ### Switch

 Plugin for relays and other devices connected to GPIO pins, for example Sonoff basic.
 Support for native WebUI and MQTT.

+### Alarm

+Plugin for up to 10 different alarms, single alarm or repeated on daily basis.

 ### Clock